ninanina19/Olympic-Analysis-Project-03/README.md

 <!--------------------------------------- Q.14 ------------------------------------------->
-**Q.14.
-List down total gold, silver and broze medals won by each country.**
+#### Q14 List down total gold, silver and broze medals won by each country.

 ```
 with